Registration complaints

 • providing further information about a registration policy or standard.

-Find out more about the transfer process
+Find out more about common complaint outcomes

 Find out how to make a complaint to the Ombudsman or Commissioner.